Logo for Vibrationdamage.com

 About Explosives

 Most explosives, at the molecular level, carry both a chemical oxidizer (e.g. oxygen, peroxide or nitrate) - to chemists, a material or structural group which can accept electrons or hydrogen atoms - and a reducer, the counterpart of an oxidizer (a different material or structural group which can easily transfer hydrogen atoms or electrons to oxidizers), usually in the same organic chemical molecular structure.
-Because oxidizers and reducers tend to react spontaneously with production of great quantities of energy, structures with both built in are a little like loaded guns - prepared to react at any time.
+Because oxidizers and reducers tend to react spontaneously with production of great quantities of energy, molecular structures with both structural elements built in are a little like loaded guns - prepared to react at any time.
 There are many compounds, regularly used by organic chemists, which are potentially explosive; some of them are trivially easy to make from common household chemicals, even though chemists overwhelmingly use them safely.
-Often a chemist's goal is to avoid making these compounds unintentionally or to circumvent handling them in dangerous ways.[2],[3]
+Often a chemist's goal is to avoid making these compounds unintentionally, to circumvent handling them in dangerous ways or to destroy them safely when their formation cannot be readily avoided.[2],[3]

 When explosives are detonated, the organic structure is converted in a tiny fraction of a second via chemical reaction to gaseous products like water, carbon dioxide and nitrogen oxides.
 Because the process is what chemists refer to as exothermic (i.e. generating heat and occurring spontaneously, once started), the reaction produces much heat and a shock wave from the rapidly expanding gases created from the explosive decomposition.
 When used in mining or construction, the shock wave is transmitted to the rock, breaking the rock as it passes.
 It is this shock wave, which, further away, we detect and speak of as "vibration".